Top Jewish Symbols and Their Meaning - Shop Israel

 Symbolic Interpretations

-• The seven branches represent the seven days of creation and divine wisdom.
+• The seven branches are tied to the seven days of creation.

-• The Menorah symbolizes the Jewish mission to be a “light unto the nations” (Isaiah 42:6).
+• The menorah's light is connected to the biblical charge to be a "light unto the nations" (Isaiah 42:6).

 Modern Global Use

-The Menorah is the national emblem of Israel, appearing on government seals and documents.
-A nine-branched version, the Hanukkah menorah (Chanukiah), is lit during Hanukkah to celebrate the miracle of the Temple’s rededication.
+The menorah remains the official emblem of the State of Israel, appearing on government seals and documents.
+A related but distinct nine-branched version, the Hanukkah menorah or chanukiah, is lit each night of Hanukkah to mark the rededication of the Temple.

 3. Chai (חי)